 The project team learned that building a trusting relationship with the student lead, J, was essential for success.
 The project manager developed a pastoral relationship with J that ensured he was supported in his role as intermediary while having the freedom to communicate with the thirty students privately, according to what he thought would work best.
 J’s role was a vital cog in generating the students’ trust in staff and the university.

-The experience overall has reinforced the project team’s growing belief in universities’ role as a facilitator enabling students to build relationships with each other and with businesses to co-learn, co-produce ideas and connect for opportunities.
+The experience overall reinforced the project team’s growing belief in universities’ role as a facilitator, enabling students to build relationships with each other and with businesses to co-learn, co-produce ideas and connect for opportunities.